xpdota/event-trigger/README.md

-### Dragonsong's Reprise (aka Dragonsong War/Dragonsong Ultimate) Trigger Status: Basically done with the whole fight

-Code documentation (auto-generated) is now available [here](https://xpdota.github.io/event-trigger/master/javadoc/allclasses-index.html) (replace `master` in the URL with the branch you are using).

-There is also a [website for Triggevent](https://triggevent.io/) now!

 # Triggevent

-Triggevent is a comprehensive FFXIV addon that provides triggers, overlays, log analysis, and more.
-Triggers can even have custom configuration GUIs and overlays.
+Triggevent is a comprehensive FFXIV addon that provides triggers, automarkers, overlays, log analysis, and more for FFXIV.
+Whether you're an end user, a developer yourself, or a world prog 9th man, there's something for everyone.

 Want to have a multi target DoT tracker without going through all the manual setup pain of Hojoring/Special Spell Timer (SpeSpe)?

-Maybe you just want a Titan Gaol plugin that actually works?
+Maybe you just want a Titan Gaol plugin that isn't a pain to set up, and doesn't require manual name entry, or breaking updates just to customize priority?

-Want to make triggers without dealing with regex, which was never the right tool for the job in the first place?
+Want to make triggers without dealing with nasty regular expressions and arcane syntax in a clunky UI?

 You've come to the right place!

-Even if you don't plan to actually use it, its log analysis and replay functions can be invaluable for making other addons and triggers.
+Even if you don't plan to use it for gameplay, its log analysis and replay functions can be invaluable for making other addons and triggers.

 Most documentation is in the app, or on the [Wiki](https://github.com/xpdota/event-trigger/wiki/).